safelease/Pix2Poly/datasets/README.md

 1. Download the 0.2 meter split of the [WHU Buildings Aerial Imagery Dataset](http://gpcv.whu.edu.cn/data/building_dataset.html).
-2. Extract and place the aerial image tiles (512x512) in the following directory structure:
+2. Extract and place the aerial image tiles (512x512) in the `data` folder in the following directory structure:
 ```
-WHU_aerial_0.2/
+data/WHU_aerial_0.2/
 ├── test/
 │   ├── image/
 │   └── label/